Anne Schleper: Personal life

-Schleper is a Christian.
-Schleper has spoken about her faith saying, "Any time you get in the athletic environment, it’s challenging as a Christian.
+Schleper is a practicing Christian.
+She has discussed the role of her faith in her life, explaining, "Any time you get in the athletic environment, it’s challenging as a Christian.
 It’s easy to have an ‘it’s about me’ attitude.
 That's why it's important to be around other Christians who can lift you up and pray for you.
 It's good to stay connected, and that's where I’ve seen those Bible studies at camps be so huge.
 God is opening the eyes of teammates who I would never have thought would come.
 He's building it into something bigger and better."

-On January 27, 2017, Schleper married MLB outfielder Denard Span.
-They welcomed their first child, son DJ, in October 2017.
+On January 27, 2017, Schleper married Denard Span, a professional baseball player who played as an outfielder in Major League Baseball (MLB).
+Later that year, in October 2017, the couple celebrated the birth of their first child, a son named DJ.